a-hodges/ist-tutoring/README.md

 The Administration Console can be accessed when logged in as an administrator by clicking `Admin` in the toolbar, followed by `Admin Console`.
 If the `Admin` option does not exist you are not logged in as an administrator.

 On the Administration Console page there are links to menus for Messages, Courses, Course Sections, Semesters, Professors, Problem Types, and Tutors.
 By clicking each link, menus can be accessed that allow editing and viewing of objects of each type.

-Before adding a Course Section, the corresponding Course, Semester, and Professor must be added.
+**Before adding a Course Section, the corresponding Course, Semester, and Professor must be added.
+Before students can open tickets, there must be a Course Section for the current Semester and at least one Problem Type.**

 ![Admin List Page](screenshots/list.png)